OPQAM/LinuxCommons/BashStuff/readme.md

 --snip--

 Mon Oct 30 01:14:22 PM WET 2023
 - Finished the SecretSanta script.
 It took me much longer than expected, since I had to use stuff I simply didn't know in Bash.
 It would have been much easier to do it in Python, haha.
 Anyway, it's done and ready.

 --snip--

 Wed  1 Nov 20:54:09 WET 2023

 - Created the agentLoader.
 It loads the ssh agent and points it to the LOCAL ssh key
+- Deleted it from the PATH.
+No point.
+The issue with automatically unloading agents must be solved first.
+See IssueREADME.md

 --snip--